-If the clammy skin may be due to heat exhaustion, have the person drink plenty of fluids and move to a cool, shaded environment.
+If the clammy skin may be due to heat exhaustion and the person is awake and can swallow:

 Always contact your doctor or go to the emergency department if the symptoms do not go away quickly.

-The health care provider will perform a physical exam and ask questions about the symptoms and the patient's medical history, including:
+The health care provider will perform a physical exam and ask questions about the symptoms and the person's medical history, including:

 Sweat - cold; Clammy skin; Cold sweat

 Jones AE, Kline JA.
 Shock.
 In: Marx JA, Hockberger RS, Walls RM, et al, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
-7th ed.
-Philadelphia, Pa: Mosby Elsevier; 2009:chap 4.
+8th ed.
+Philadelphia, PA: Elsevier Saunders; 2014:chap 6.

-Updated by: Jacob L. Heller, MD, MHA, Emergency Medicine, Virginia Mason Medical Center, Seattle, Washington.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Updated by: Jacob L. Heller, MD, MHA, Emergency Medicine, Virginia Mason Medical Center, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.